indyamolloy/indyamolloy/README.md

 ### :woman:About me:
-I'm currently training to be a full-stack developer at The School of Code.
+- :books:I'm currently training to be a full-stack developer at The School of Code.

- I'm a creative thinker with a passion to learn more.
+- :sparkles: I'm a creative thinker with a passion to learn more.
 I love finding solutions to real-world problems and turning ideas into reality!
+- :surfer: As well as coding, I love surfing, travelling and cooking!
 [www.indyamolloy.com](https://www.indyamolloy.com)